-2017 Target: The Office completes audits within planned costs as set out in its approved budget.
+2018 Target: The Office completes audits within planned costs as set out in its approved budget.

-2017 Results: Target met - The Office completed most of its work within planned costs as set out in its 2017 Business and Financial Plan.
+2018 Results: Target met - The Office substantively completed its work within planned costs as set out in its 2018 Business and Financial Plan.
 Significant differences between planned and actual costs are explained in the footnotes to the Schedule of Actual Costs to Audit Government Agencies.